markodayan/research.2077.xyz/src/content/blog/eip-7251-increase-max-effective-balance.md

 * Client developers may be forced to implement optimizations to deal with an increase in bandwidth and memory requirements, which increases the risk of bugs from frequent code rewrites and updates.
 Presently, consensus-related data like deposits, validator pubkeys, and attestations are directly stored in the Beacon Chain state and consensus clients must keep this state in memory to compute valid state transitions.

 * In worst-case scenarios, several validators may not process consensus messages fast enough to keep up with the rest of the chain and temporarily drop off the network.
-This can stall the Beacon Chain's ability to finalize blocks, especially if the set of remaining validators doesn't meet the 66% of stake threshold required to attest to a block before it achieves a notion of finality defined by Ethereum's [LMD-GHOST](https://inevitableeth.com/home/ethereum/network/consensus/lmd-ghost)algorithm.
+This can stall the Beacon Chain's ability to finalize blocks, especially if the set of remaining validators doesn't meet the 66% of stake threshold required to attest to a block before it achieves a notion of finality defined by Ethereum's [LMD-GHOST](https://inevitableeth.com/home/ethereum/network/consensus/lmd-ghost) algorithm.

 These aren't theoretical concerns, with recent incidents highlighting the drawbacks of a large validator set:

-* _ [Cascading Network Effects on Ethereum's Finality](https://ethresear.ch/t/cascading-network-effects-on-ethereums-finality/15871)_discusses two non-finalization incidents, where the number of attesting validators dropped below 66% on July 22, 2023.
+* _ [Cascading Network Effects on Ethereum's Finality](https://ethresear.ch/t/cascading-network-effects-on-ethereums-finality/15871) _discusses two non-finalization incidents, where the number of attesting validators dropped below 66% on July 22, 2023.
 While the root cause was a bug that caused consensus clients to spend computational resources on processing valid-but-old attestations, which prevented validators from processing newer attestations, the issue was likely exacerbated by the number of valid-but-old attestations processed by clients.
 If the number of attestations was low, clients could theoretically catch up faster with the network—although not as fast as if they were processing attestations from the current epoch.

 * In a [Devconnect 2023 talk](https://www.youtube.com/watch?v=gnFIeW84SQk&t=3600s),[Mike Neuder](https://twitter.com/mikeneuder)(researcher at the Ethereum Foundation and one of the authors of EIP-7251) discusses the experience of developers who ran a testnet with 2.1 million validators—where the chain was unable to finalize for long periods due to the inability of consensus clients to process a high number of attestations from validators.
 To put this discovery into context, the Beacon Chain is already close to 900,000 validators and, given current rates of deposits, will likely reach two million validators in the next few years.

 * Additionally, experiments have put upper bounds on the number of BLS signatures from validators that can be efficiently aggregated using state-of-the-art aggregation schemes like [Horn](https://ethresear.ch/t/horn-collecting-signatures-for-faster-finality/14219).
 This has implications for future upgrades on Ethereum's roadmap, such as [single slot finality](https://ethereum.org/en/roadmap/single-slot-finality/)(SSF) and [enshrined proposer-builder separation](https://ethresear.ch/t/why-enshrine-proposer-builder-separation-a-viable-path-to-epbs/15710)(ePBS), that rely on a threshold of attestations being broadcast and approved within a short window (e.g., single-slot finality requires aggregating and verifying signatures from supermajority of all validators (66% or more) in the 12-second duration of a slot).

+## EIP-7251 as a solution for reducing Ethereum’s validator set

 Proposed solutions to the problem of an Beacon Chain unbounded validator set include:

-* **Adjusting validator economics (e.g., reducing rewards).**Since staking pools can spin up additional validators by combining rewards from old validators, reducing validator rewards can slow down the rate at which new validators are activated on the Beacon Chain.
+* **Adjusting validator economics (e.g., reducing rewards).** Since staking pools can spin up additional validators by combining rewards from old validators, reducing validator rewards can slow down the rate at which new validators are activated on the Beacon Chain.

-* **Placing limits on the number of validators that can be active at any time.**Once the validator set reaches capacity, a mechanism is activated to constrain an increase in the number of active validators and keep the validator set at the levels required for things like single-slot finality and enshrined PBS to function correctly.
+* **Placing limits on the number of validators that can be active at any time.** Once the validator set reaches capacity, a mechanism is activated to constrain an increase in the number of active validators and keep the validator set at the levels required for things like single-slot finality and enshrined PBS to function correctly.

 Both approaches involve radical changes with significant consequences: